CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/workspaces-and-collaboration.md

 Workspaces are the most common way to have users collaborating on a set of instances, boxes and providers with certain access permissions.

+For a video tutorial and step-by-step instructions for using Workspaces, please see our [Getting Started Guide](https://www.ctl.io/guides/cloud-application-manager/getting-started-workspace-cloud-application-manager/).

 #### Context elements

 Workspace is the context where three types of assets are included: boxes, instances and providers.